NicolaiRidani/django-cms/docs/contributor-guidelines/how-to-contribute/patch/index.rst

 Target branches
 ===============

-See :ref:`branch_policy` for information about branch policy.
+See branch_policy (need a link here) for information about branch policy.

 *******************